Before submitting a meditation, please read these writers guidelines to learn what we look for in the meditations we publish.

 Sources of published quotes must be identified, and that identification must be included in the word length restriction.
 Quotes must fall under the guidelines of fair use.
 If the source is an article or a book, and you are quoting only a sentence from that source, this is fair use.
 If, however, the quote consists of the entirety of the source, you need permission.
 Do not quote from a poem or hymn under copyright protection unless you have written permission.
 Getting permission to use a quote is the responsibility of the photographer, and the permission must be submitted in written form along with the image and caption.

-Your image, caption and signed use agreement [and any necessary permissions for the image or caption] should be submitted to email@example.com.
-Please submit only one image and caption per email.
+Your image, caption and signed use agreement [and any necessary permissions for the image or caption] should be submitted to https://submissions.upperroom.org.
+You may submit up to five (5) images and captions.